starbuck10/JCoffie/_pages/about.md

 ## Personal life

 I love to learn, love to sail, and love taking on the hardest opportunity in front of me; if there is a challenge that doesn't have a straight-forward answer, I'm there!
+I'm an Afghanistan war veteran and take every opportunity to travel that I can.
 I love finding solutions to problems and insist on taking the community and users into account in those solutions.
 Have a tough problem you're looking to solve?
 Reach out and say hello! /J